 In November 2023, both the Barry County Prosecuting Attorney and APA Elsworth admitted on the court record in proceedings involving the journalist that pictures of her had been printed and posted inside the Barry County Prosecutor’s Office.
 That admission is corroborated by witness communications.

-Throughout those proceedings, the Prosecuting Attorney required members of her staff to attend the journalist’s personal court hearings.
+Throughout those proceedings, Prosecuting Attorney Nakfoor Pratt continued her show of force, required members of her staff to attend the journalist’s personal court hearings.
 The journalist is the editor and founder of Clutch Justice, which has published sustained investigative coverage of Barry County judicial and prosecutorial conduct since 2022.

 The Selective Prosecution Contrast